grz0zrg/fas/README.md

 This project was built for the [Fragment Synthesizer](https://github.com/grz0zrg/fsynth), a [web-based and pixels-based collaborative synthesizer](https://www.fsynth.com)

-The most pixels-adapted synthesis methods are (in order) additive/spectral, granular/PM/Physical modelling; re-synthesis is possible with them.
+The most pixels-adapted synthesis methods are (in order) additive/spectral, wavetable, granular/PM/Physical modelling; re-synthesis is possible with them.

 ### Pixels-based

-Unlike other synthesizers, the notes data format understood by FAS is pixels-based, the notes data format can be
+Unlike other synthesizers, the notes data format understood by FAS is entirely pixels-based, the notes data format can be

 - **8-bit RGBA**
 - **32-bit float RGBA**

 The RGBA data collected is 1px wide with an user-defined height, the height is mapped to frequencies with an user-defined logarithmic frequency map.

-FAS collect the RGBA data over WebSocket at an user-defined rate (commonly 60 or 120 Hz), convert the RGBA data to a suitable internal data structure and produce sounds in real-time by adding sine waves + noise together (additive synthesis), subtractive synthesis, by interpreting the data for granular synthesis (synchronous and asynchronous) or through phase modulation (PM) or physical modelling.
+FAS collect the RGBA data over WebSocket at an user-defined rate (commonly 60 or 120 Hz), convert the RGBA data to a suitable internal data structure and produce sounds in real-time by adding sine waves + noise together (additive synthesis), subtractive synthesis, wavetable synthesis (with visuals directing the wavetable content!), by interpreting the data for granular synthesis (synchronous and asynchronous) or through phase modulation (PM) or physical modelling.

 It can be said that FAS/Fragment is a generic image-synth : any RGBA images can be used to produce an infinite variety of sounds by streaming vertical slices of the image to FAS.